 What We Do

-We want to serve as mentors to new moms in the world of professional basketball by providing resources and services and through this shared bond, help our children cope with the enticements of fame and fortune.
+We serve as mentors to new moms in the world of professional basketball by providing resources and services and through this shared bond, help our children cope with the enticements of fame and fortune.
 We strive to serve as positive role models through charity, service, and scholarships to improve the lives of others within the communities we and our children live, work, and play.

 We are thankful and humble for the gifts our sons and daughters have been given.
 Our organization offers itself as a resource to those who are in need.
 We provide support to the sick and shut-in.
 We also provide emotional support to those who are most in need.
 We send out the spirit of generosity.